brxndxnpx/VBA/README.md

 # VBA
 VBA modules, classes, and code snippets for Microsoft Office Applications (Excel, Word, Outlook, etc).

+- Each class or module should be decoupled enough to be usable on it's own.
+    - If you find an issue or a class/module that depends on another class/module please let me know.

+If you have any requests or ideas for modules/class then let me know :smile:.

 ## VBXL (Excel)

 **Classes**